TruptiVaity/CourtCounter/README.md

 # CourtCounter

-This repository contains code for the CourtCounter project in the Udacity course.
+This repository contains code for the CourtCounter project which is a part of the Udacity course.

 ## Overview